Wild Ones (Flo Rida song): Music video

 by Analicia Chaves.
 The video also features Cuban model Dayami Padron on the boat scenes to the left of Flo Rida.

 Live performances and other appearances

 Flo Rida performed the song on the finale of second season of The Voice with contestant Juliet Simms singing the chorus.
-He also performed the song with Carly Rae Jepsen at the 2012 MuchMusic Video Awards, with Stayc Reigns at the 2012 Teen Choice Awards and the 2012 Premios Juventud, with Bebe Rexha at the 2016 Teen Choice Awards, and at WrestleMania XXVIII prior to The Rock's entrance for his "Once in a Lifetime" match against John Cena.
+He also performed the song with Carly Rae Jepsen at the 2012 MuchMusic Video Awards, with Stayc Reigns at the 2012 Teen Choice Awards, the 2012 Premios Juventud, with Jana Kramer at WrestleMania XXVIII prior to The Rock's entrance for his "Once in a Lifetime" match against John Cena, and with Bebe Rexha at the 2016 Teen Choice Awards.
 He released a Coke Studio Fusion Mix featuring Myriam Fares on May 30, 2013.
 He performed a mash-up of this song along with two more of his famous songs on July 21, 2014, on WWE RAW MIAMI.
 It also appeared in the trailer of Kung Fu Panda 3.